ArthurYdalgo/lingo-card/README.md

 ## vite.config.js

 Change the "lingo-card" to the name of the repo when you fork it.
-You'll also need to change it in the `public/manifest.json` file
+You'll also need to change it in the `public/manifest.json` file (as mentioned below)

 # Manifest file

-You can modify the `public/manifest.json` file to fit your needs.
-Also change the `lingo-card` to the name of your repo (in case you're using GitHub pages).
+You can modify the `public/manifest.json` file to fit your needs, like changing `name`, `short_name`, etc. You should also change the `lingo-card` to the name of your repo (in case you're using GitHub Pages).
 This is used in case you want to create a better experience for PWAs.

 # Customizing the App

 ## src/i18n.js

-This app you may add your own labels to ui elements.
+Here you can change the translations for the ui elements.
+You can add as many languages as you want, just make sure to add the corresponding language code in the `src/config.js` file.

 ## src/config.js